What is Zoombombing?

-Zoom has encouraged those hosting large, public group meetings to adjust their settings so that only they can share their screen.
-To ensure that only the host can share the screen, tap the Share Screen button, and select Advanced Sharing Options.
+Zoom has encouraged those hosting large, public group meetings to adjust their settings so that only they can share their screens.
+To ensure only the host of a meeting can share a screen, tap the Share Screen button, and select Advanced Sharing Options.

-After the meeting has begun and all attendees are present, the room can be locked.
-Using the More menu to mute all participants as they enter and not allowing participants to unmute themselves can also help prevent disruptions.
+After the meeting has begun and all attendees are present, the host can lock the virtual room.
+Using the "More" menu to mute all participants as they enter and not allowing participants to unmute themselves can also help prevent disruptions.
 The host can remove participants by hovering over their names.

 Zoom security updates

 To help boost video conferencing privacy and security, users should employ the latest version of remote access/meeting applications, the FBI recommended.